Veering triangulations and the Thurston norm: homology to isotopy: Abstract

 \section{Abstract}

 We show that a veering triangulation $\tau$ specifies a face $\sigma$ of the Thurston norm ball of a closed 3-manifold, and computes the Thurston norm in the cone over $\sigma$.
 Further, we show that $\tau$ collates exactly the taut surfaces representing classes in the cone over $\sigma$ up to isotopy.
 The analysis includes nonlayered veering triangulations and nonfibered faces.
+We also prove an analogous theorem for manifolds with boundary that is integral to a theorem of Landry-Minsky-Taylor relating the Thurston norm to the {veering polynomial}, a new generalization of McMullen's Teichm\"uller polynomial.